OneMoreDo/Hello-world/README.md

 # Hello-world
 my firt git test

+ha,just test it;

-ha,just test it;it seems no that hard!
+it seems no that hard!